kendravant/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Now we want to compare acticity difference between weekdays and weekends.
+Now we want to compare activity difference between weekdays and weekends.
 First we need to create a suitable factor variable from the date column.

 ```r